keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 ## Create project sockshop

-For creating a project, this use case relies on the `shipyard.yaml` file shown below:
+For creating a project, this tutorial relies on the `shipyard.yaml` file shown below:

 ```yaml
 stages: